Helping Malians respond to harsh or changing climates through diversified livelihoods with a focus on food security, training and improved technology.

 - Strengthening disaster risk management capacities at local and national levels through dissemination of lessons learned in climate adaptation programs and training.

-The RIC4REC project works in 280 communities in 60 rural municipalities across three administrative regions of Mali: Mopti, Koulikoro, and Segou.
+The RIC4REC program works in 280 communities in 60 rural municipalities across three administrative regions of Mali: Mopti, Koulikoro, and Segou.

 Coordination with national policies and programs is fostered through a strong relationship with the Malian Agency for the Environment and Sustainable Development (AEDD).

-The project facilitates community based learning and initiatives to build resiliency to climate shock and stresses developed around a community-based analysis of risk for disasters and subsequent resiliency planning process.
+The program facilitates community based learning and initiatives to build resiliency to climate shocks and stresses and is developed around a community-based analysis of risk for disasters and the subsequent resiliency planning process.
 Project interventions support communities through training in climate smart agriculture practices and technologies (CSA), including the effective use of agro-climatic information; enhancing collective management of productive assets and savings; supporting growth of women’s micro-enterprises; strengthening integration of community resilient livelihoods priorities in local government development planning; sustainable community management of natural resources; and promotion of energy-efficient household technologies.